-The above map is for quick reference purposes only and may not be to scale.
-For a copy of the full scale map, please see the attached PDF - 1020749 .pdf
+This map is for quick reference purposes only and may not be to scale.

 The building or site itself may lie within the boundary of more than one authority.

 The replica of the Mohne Dam in the grounds of the Building Research

 Establishment at Garston is a unique survival; it is the only test dam to

 survive from a small number built for the dam destruction experiments at

 Garston and as such is not only of national but also international